Yaroslav II of Vladimir

-Yaroslav II Vsevolodovich (Яросла́в II Все́володович; Christian name: Theodor (Феодо́р); 8 February 1191 – 30 September 1246), also transliterated as Iaroslav, was Grand Prince of Vladimir from 1238 to 1246.
-He collaborated with Batu Khan following the Mongol invasion, before he was ultimately poisoned.
+Yaroslav II Vsevolodovich (Яросла́в II Все́володович; Christian name: Theodore (Феодо́р); 8 February 1191 – 30 September 1246), also transliterated as Iaroslav, was Grand Prince of Vladimir from 1238 to 1246.
+He collaborated with Batu Khan following the Mongol invasion.
+According to Giovanni da Pian del Carpine, he was poisoned by Töregene Khatun.

 Prince of Pereyaslav

 Yaroslav was the fourth son of Vsevolod the Big Nest and Maria Shvarnovna.

 In 1200, he was sent by his father to rule the town of Pereiaslav near the Kypchak steppes.
 Six years later, he was summoned by boyars of Halych to rule their city but could not effectively claim the throne.
 Thereupon he was sent to take Ryazan, but the stubborn opposition of the inhabitants led to the city being burnt.
 In 1209, Vsevolod sent Yaroslav to oppose Mstislav the Bold in Novgorod.
 After several battles, the two princes made peace, whereby Yaroslav married Mstislav's daughter.

 Upon his deathbed, Vsevolod the Big Nest bequeathed to him Pereslavl-Zalessky.
 In the conflict between his elder brothers Konstantin and Yuri, Yaroslav supported the latter.
 In 1215, he accepted the offer of the Novgorodians to become their prince but, desiring revenge for their former treachery, captured Torzhok and blocked its supplies of grain to Novgorod.
 Several months later, he was defeated by his father-in-law on the Lipitsa River and had to retreat to Pereslavl; a helmet that he lost during the battle would be retrieved by archaeologists in 1808.

 A helmet lost by Yaroslav in the aftermath of the Lipitsa Battle and retrieved by a peasant in 1808.